MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-picking-packing.md

 ### Issue resolution

-The "from" warehouse has a transit warehouse which had an empty **Default receipt location** value for the transit warehouse.
+The "from" warehouse has a transit warehouse that had an empty **Default receipt location** value.
 To resolve this, specify a location for default receipt location in the transit warehouse.
 Ensure that the default receipt location on the transit warehouse is license plate controlled.

 ## I receive the error "Invalid license plate."